-Review of documentation and discussion with a dental nurse evidenced that:
+Review of documentation and discussion with the dental nurse evidenced that:

-- the prevention and management of blood-borne virus exposure is included in the staff induction programme; - staff training has been provided for clinical staff; and - records are retained regarding the Hepatitis B immunisation status of clinical staff.
+- the prevention and management of blood-borne virus exposure is included in the staff induction programme; - staff training has been provided for clinical staff; - all recently appointed staff have received an occupational health check; and - records are retained regarding the Hepatitis B immunisation status of clinical staff.

-Discussion with a dental nurse confirmed that staff are aware of the policies and procedures in place for the prevention and management of blood-borne virus exposure.
+The dental nurse confirmed during discussion that staff are aware of the policies and procedures in place for the prevention and management of blood-borne virus exposure.

 Observations made and discussion with the dental nurse evidenced that sharps are appropriately handled.
-Sharps boxes are retained in a surgery cabinet, are appropriately used, signed and dated on assembly and final closure.
+Sharps boxes are wall mounted, appropriately used, signed and dated on assembly and final closure.
 Used sharps boxes are locked with the integral lock and stored ready for collection away from public access.